BriantOliveira/Personal-Notebook/neural-networks.md

 * First compute a weighted sum of the inputs from other neurons \(plus a bias\)
 * Then output a 1 if the weighted sum exceeds zero.

+#### How to learn biases using the same rule as we use for learning weights

+* A threshold is equivalent to having a negative bias.
+* We can avoid having to figure out a separate learning rule for the bias by using a trick:
+  * A bias is exactly equivalent to a weight on a n extra input line that weight on an extra input line that always has an activity of 1.
+  * We can now learn a bias as if it were a weight.